jmbucknall/EZDSL/ezdsl.md

 #### Description
   Splits the skip list into two at the cursor by creating a new list, and moving all the data objects from the cursor onwards to the new list.
-The new list uses the same Compare function, and hence has the same sorted order, as the original list.
+The new list uses the same `Compare` function, and hence has the same sorted order, as the original list.

-  In DEBUG mode, an assertion error (ascSplitEdges) will occur if the cursor is at BeforeFirst or AfterLast.
+  In DEBUG mode, an assertion error (`ascSplitEdges`) will occur if the cursor is at `BeforeFirst` or `AfterLast`.
 In other words, at least one data object must be moved; you cannot call Split to create an empty list.